thedanfernandez/github-bootcamp/Partner-Actvity.md

 - Go back to your copy of the game
 - Merge the `game-instructions` branch in your own repo (you can use a pull request or do it locally).
 - Go to the pull request your partner created and resolve any merge conflicts in your own repo.

+### Step 3 (Extra Credit)
+After you've completed the previous two steps, can you get the game working?
+ - Setup a GitHub Pages site for your game
+ - Have it launch the game when you visit the page